gabrielmcg/Docker-docs/ops/README.md

 snapshots are self-contained, fully independent volumes, they can be restored to any 3PAR array in the event of a disaster.</p>

-<p class="p">RMC enables you to replicate data from the source storage system (HPE 3PAR StoreServ) to
+<p class="p">HPE Recovery Manager Central enables you to replicate data from the source storage system (HPE 3PAR StoreServ) to
 the destination storage system (HPE StoreOnce).
 The replication is based on point-in-time snapshots.</p>

-<p class="p">Recovery Manager Central is installed as a VM on VMware vSphere ESXi.
+<p class="p">HPE Recovery Manager Central is installed as a VM on VMware vSphere ESXi.
 It can be installed
 on the Synergy platform on a separate (from the Docker Solution) vSphere cluster or external to the Synergy environment as long as the external server has connectivity to the HPE 3PAR StoreServ and HPE StoreOnce.
 RMC can be installed directly on an ESXi host or can